-In the event that Dr. Dallman, her husband, or her son become ill with COVID-19, she may need to teach virtually.
+In the event that Dr. Dallman, her husband, or her son become ill, she may need to teach virtually.
 If we must meet using Zoom, our class sessions will be audio-visually recorded and available for students to refer back to.
 Students who participate on Zoom with their camera engaged or utilize a profile image are agreeing to have their video or image recorded.
 If you are unwilling to consent to have your profile or video image recorded, be sure to keep your camera off and do not use a profile image.
 Likewise, students who un-mute during class and participate orally are agreeing to have their voices recorded.
 If you are not willing to consent to have your voice recorded during class, you will need to keep your mute button activated and communicate exclusively using the "chat" feature, which allows students to type questions and comments live.
-The chat will not be recorded or shared outside of our Canvas course site.
-As in all courses, unauthorized sharing of recorded materials is prohibited.
+The chat will not be recorded materials is prohibited.